 Lots of people believe that you should describe the help your child needs on their worst days as if they need this level of help every day.
 This isn't true.
 If you do this, it will look like you are exaggerating and they won't believe you when you are not exaggerating.
-Instead say what it is like on a bad day and a better day, and explain how frequently your child has both.
+Instead say what it is like on most days.
+If it is a lot worse on bad days, explain that and explain how often your child has them.